Sebastian Murray: GB3 Championship

 On 26 February 2024, Murray announced his graduation from Formula 4 to the GB3 Championship, as he moved to Chris Dittmann Racing for the full 2024 season.
 Murray had a strong debut, with a best result of seventh at Oulton Park in Cheshire, against more experienced opposition.
 However, Murray had a tough remainder of the season, and did not better this result as he finished eighteenth in the standings, although he finished ahead of his Filipino teammate Flynn Jackes.

 Indy NXT

 2025

 In 2025, Murray switched stateside for his racing programme, competing in the Indy NXT with Andretti Cape Indy NXT.
 Murray struggled in the first half of the season, as he only finished inside the top ten once.
 In the eighth round of the season at Mid-Ohio, Murray was racing with teammate Ricardo Escotto on lap 4 when their tires made contact, just as Escotto was attempting to overtake Murray.
 The two cars spun directly into the barriers, and Murray's car got airborne upon impact and flipped upside-down before coming to rest in the middle of the track.
 Murray was not cleared to race at Iowa Speedway the following week.

 2026

 Murray remained with Andretti for the 2026 Indy NXT season.

 Personal life

-His younger brother Max is currently karting in the UAE.
+Murray's younger brother Max is currently karting in the UAE.